chakrabar/chakrabar.github.io/_posts/articles/2018-06-07-thread-synchronization-part-three.md

 published: true
 ---

 In this post, we'll see how to coordinate among many threads using signals.
-This is a continuation in the multithreading series, following **[Multithreading with non-exclusive locks &#124; Thread synchronisation Part II](/articles/thread-synchronization-part-two/)**.
+This is a continuation in the multithreading series, following **[Multithreading with non-exclusive locks &#124; Thread synchronization Part II](/articles/thread-synchronization-part-two/)**.

 ## Signals